Hiteswar Saikia: Projects

 Saikia undertook extensive tour of the villages rather than towns and near cities.
 He knew that Indian villages represent all important vote banks.
 After the Assam election and the assassination of Rajiv Gandhi, the election result came out in Assam in favour of Congress.
 It was all due to the Saikia's ability to retrieve the people's confidence and trust in Congress.
 He was elected from his home constituency for the fifth consecutive term.
-When the ULFA kidnapped fourteen top ranking officials serving directly under the Government of Assam and they were taken as hostages by the militant organization (ULFA) which promised to released them in exchanged of the advanced release of a certain number of their comrades-at-arms who had been arrested under Terrorist and Disruptive Activities (Prevention) Act rules during the earlier Army operation known as ‘Operation Bajrang.’
+When the ULFA kidnapped fourteen top ranking officials serving directly under the Government of Assam and they were taken as hostages by the militant organization (ULFA) which promised to release them in exchanged of the advanced release of a certain number of their comrades-at-arms who had been arrested under Terrorist and Disruptive Activities (Prevention) Act rules during the earlier Army operation known as 'Operation Bajrang.'

 In such a situation, Chief Minister Saikia made an offer of general amnesty and by way of touching wood, he went to the extent of releasing a good number of ULFA detenus against whom there were no specific charges.
 Meanwhile, Saikia managed to find out some go-between persons who enjoyed the confidence of the ULFA leaders.
 As behind the scene negotiation went dragging on only to end in hard bargaining.

 Chief Minister Saikia took an off the track decision to declare giving effect to the idea of granting general amnesty unilaterally expecting the same to be reciprocated by the ULFA with immediate release of the hostages.
 He also went on air on 8 July 1991, offering the proposal of holding a meaningful talk with the militant organisation towards a permanent solution of the problem within the framework of the Indian constitution.

 However, Prime Minister P. V. Narasimha Rao threw his weight behind Saikia, and he fully endorsed the policy of Saikia, though it differed basically with that of the Govt of Punjab in dealing with a problem similar in nature.
 The ULFA reciprocated the liberal gesture of the government by releasing most of the hostages but by no means all.
 The backdrop of the ULFA going increasingly rebellious and people's faith on legally constituted government was getting diminished.

 CM Saikia had been compelled to look for measures in both nature and approach.
 He called for assistance of the Army for the restoration of peace and order in the State.
 Operation Rhino as this was the second Army operation had been named in contrast with the Operation Bajrang.
 It succeeded exactly where the earlier operation had failed.
 It destroyed many training camps, captured still more militant soldiers and also unearthed great many warehouse of arms and ammunitions.